 To investigate these issues, we estimate models over two different quarterly intervals of time, one running from 1955:1 until 1995:2 and the other from 1955:1 to 2013:3.
 The former, which we call the short sample, is intended to provide a quarterly data series that can roughly match the series in Bohn (1998), while the later, which we call the long sample, uses all available data.
-We find several important results regarding fiscal policy modelling and the empirical analysis of fiscal policy for the United States.
+By investigating these two samples, we are able to demonstrate that the financial crisis and Great Recession are sufficiently different from the earlier period that the asymmetric empirical methods used in this paper are important and that the sustainablity of U.S. government debt question needed to be revisited.
+We find several important results regarding fiscal policy modeling and the empirical analysis of fiscal policy for the United States.
 First, and perhaps most important, we find that recent economic data, that include the financial crisis and Great Recession, are sufficiently different from earlier data that simple linear models are not appropriate for modelling fiscal policy.
 Second, we find that for the long sample, the fiscal response to lagged debt and lagged output gap are asymmetric, however, over the shorter sample, the results for lagged debt do not exhibit asymmetric behavior.
 Third, regarding fiscal policy sustainability, we again find that the sample period used is important.
 For the short sample, fiscal policy is sustainable, confirming results by Bohn (1998).
 Over the full sample period, fiscal policy is only sustainable during good economic times and is unsustainable during times of distress.
 We interpret the unsustainable behavior during times of distress as evidence that policy makers, by running larger budget deficits, are more concerned about getting the economy back on track and perhaps temporarily ignore sustainability.
 This finding that fiscal policy is not always sustainable is consistent with the recent doubts expressed by some policy makers and political pundits about sustainability of the US fiscal policy.
 Finally, regarding the cyclicality of fiscal policy, we find robust evidence that fiscal policy is countercyclical during bad economic times and becomes less countercyclical during good times.
 A few of our models even indicate that during good economic times fiscal policy may become marginally procyclical.
 This procyclical finding is consistent with results found in Balassone et al. (2010) using European data and are interpreted to show that during good times, the government budget deficit-GDP ratio grows with the rest of the economy.